MALBECC/lio/README.md

 LIBXC_LIBS=points to the path where the libxc libaries where installed in the file system.
 LIBXC_INCLUDES=points to the path where the libxc include files where installed in the file system.
 ```
-  6. Go to the `Libxc` (gpu or cpu) installation folder and Copy the next files into the `LIBXC_INCLUDES` folder defined in the step 5.
+  6. Go to the `Libxc` (gpu) installation folder and copy the next files into the `LIBXC_INCLUDES` folder defined in the step 5.
 ```
 src/xc.h
 src/xc_funcs.h